prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_2.en.md

 "What is it, Harry?" she asked him.

-"Nothing," he said.
+- Nothing,- he said.

-"You had better move over to the other side.
+You had better move over to the other side.

-To windward."
+Sit on the side of the wind.

 "Did Molo change the dressing?"

 "Yes.
 I'm just using the boric now."

 "How do you feel?"

-"A little wobbly."
+- Again a little weak.

 "I'm going in to bathe," she said.

 "I'll be right out.

-I'll eat with you and then we'll put the cot in."
+I'll eat with you,then we'll put the cot in.

 So, he said to himself, we did well to stop the quarrelling.